Note: I get commissions for purchases made through links in this post.

 In the Wirecutter’s tests, the Cuisinart ICE-100 took longer to make a batch of ice cream, was noisier than other machines, and resulted in an icy mixture.

 I think the fact that it has a 60-minute countdown timer says something about how long it takes for this machine to make the dessert.

 I have seen at least the ICE-30 in different colors, such as red (ICE-30R).

 Lello 4080 Musso Lussino

-As I hinted at above, I’m not quite sure who the maker of this machine is.
+As I hinted at above, I’m not quite sure who the manufacturer of the Lello ice cream maker is.
 It seems to be Musso or maybe Musso Lussino, despite the order of the words in the model name.
 I could be wrong, but it really doesn’t make that much difference.